fleetdm/fleet/docs/Configuration/configuration-files/README.md

 ##### server_settings.query_reports_disabled

-If the query reports feature is disabled or not.
+Whether the query reports feature is disabled.
 If this setting is changed from `false` to `true` then all stored query results will be deleted (this process can take up to one hour).

 Query reports are results of scheduled queries stored/cached (up to 1000) in Fleet.